bsmith89/midas2-wiki/MIDAS.md

 # Single-sample result layout

 For each sample, the analysis begins with a species profiling step.
-The identified set of species that are abundant in the sample is then used to perform pan-genome analysis and SNP analysis.
+The identified set of species that are abundant in the sample is then used to perform pan-genome analysis and representative genome SNP analysis.
 The results of all three steps are laid out in the local filesystem as follows.

 ```
 Output                                          Producer            Meaning
 ------------------------------------------------------------------------------------------------------------
 {sample_name}/species/species_profile.tsv       midas_run_species   List of abundant species in sample

 {sample_name}/snps/summary.tsv                  midas_run_snps      Summary of the SNPs analysis results
 {sample_name}/snps/{species_id}.snps.tsv.lz4    midas_run_snps      Pileup results for each species_id

 {sample_name}/genes/summary.tsv                 midas_run_genes     Pangenome alignment stats
 {sample_name}/genes/{species_id}.genes.tsv.lz4  midas_run_genes     Gene coverage per species_id
 ```

 Each sample analysis subcommand operates on a single sample.
-It takes as a parameter the path to a unique output directory for that sample, which is the root of the layout above.
+It takes as a parameter the path to MIDAS results root directory and a parameter for the sample name; together constitute the unique output directory for that sample.

-- `{output_dir}`: output directory unique for the sample, i.e., `{output_root}/{sample_name}`
+- `{output_dir}`: output directory unique for the sample, i.e., `{midas_outdir}/{sample_name}`

 The first subcommand to run for the sample is `midas_run_species`, and it will create that output directory if it does not exist.
 All subsequent analysis steps operate within that directory.